adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 ## @Safewareargs Enhancment
 * into in jdk 1.7
+* to suppress the compiler warnning for varargs
 * applicable for static method, final method & constructors & private method
 * variable number of argument which is vargs in jdk 1.5 with eg returnType methodName(ArgsTpye... variableName)
 * type of memoary